toghyan/bicycle_path_planning/README.txt

 Instances of Bicycle_sim are initialized using the initial conditions in the initial.txt file included in the package.
 The initial conditions can be changed to best fit the desired conditions.
 The variables are stored in a vectors and the values at the instant of current time are also stored for simplicity.
+The simulation runs with a 50 Hz frequency.
+To calculate the next value of each variable, a rectangle (linear) approximation is used.

 User input: